DevGautam2000/gp-fetcher/README.md

 # Github Projects Fetcher (gp-fetcher)

+## NOTE:  This project is no longer being maintained

 - This a tool to fetch your github project details so that your time for writing an API is saved.
 - Simple to use tool made in Python with bs4(Beautiful Soup)